artrepreneur/Zulu/README.md

 ##### Linux (required):

-Swap the binaries for pktd, pktwallet and btcctl in the bin directory for linux binaries.
+Swap the binaries for pktd, pktwallet and pktctl in the bin directory for linux binaries.
 You can build them from the repo's mentioned above or use these [releases.](https://github.com/pkt-cash/pktd/releases) This is required for linux to work but is optional on mac's.

 Finally, change the permissions of the binaries.